STH / LTH SOPR

 Mar 2024 peak1.2085.61Yes

-STH SOPR has been remarkably stable.
+STH-SOPR has been remarkably stable.
 Six cycle peaks span 1.11 to 1.40 — a roughly 30% range.
 Even the lowest STH cycle peak (Nov 2021 at 1.11) sat clearly above breakeven, and the most recent print (Mar 2024 at 1.21) is squarely in the long-run norm.
-The reactive cohort behaves the same way it always has: when prices rise, STH realises profits.
+The reactive cohort behaves the way it always has: when prices rise, short-term holders book profit.

-LTH SOPR has compressed by an order of magnitude.
-The 2013 peaks printed extreme readings (35 and 298) because the 155-day-old cohort in 2013 included Patoshi-era coins last moved at fractions of a dollar — every spend at $1,000+ generated a five-figure SOPR.
-By 2017 the cohort had aged forward but still included substantial sub-$100 cost-basis coins, producing the 56 peak.
-By 2021–2024, the long-term cohort had matured to a point where most LTH spends have cost bases in the thousands, not cents — so the peak ratios are now in the single digits.
+LTH-SOPR has compressed by an order of magnitude, and the reason is mechanical, not behavioural.
+The 2013 peaks printed 35 and 298 because the 155-day-old cohort in 2013 still held Patoshi-era coins last moved at fractions of a dollar — every spend at $1,000+ generated a four- or five-figure ratio.
+By 2017 that cohort had aged forward but still carried substantial sub-$100 cost-basis coins, producing the 56 peak.
+By 2021–2024 the long-term cohort had matured to a point where most LTH spends have cost bases in the thousands, so the peak ratios now sit in the single digits.

-Lost coins compound the structural bias.
+Lost coins compound the bias.
 Every Patoshi-era coin that has not moved since 2010 sits permanently in the cost-basis baseline at near-zero, but those coins almost never spend.
-Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins that have not moved since 2010 (recap on Yahoo Finance).
-They contribute realized-cap mass without ever generating SOPR-affecting spends, so as their share grew, the LTH cohort’s effective average cost basis shifted forward toward more recent prices.
+Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins untouched since 2010 (recap on Yahoo Finance).
+They add realized-cap mass without ever generating SOPR-affecting spends, so as their share of the dormant supply grew, the LTH cohort’s effective average cost basis drifted forward toward more recent prices.

-For a dollar-cost-averaging investor.
-The Mutual-loss regime (STH < 1 and LTH < 1) is one of the highest-conviction tactical accumulation signals on the site.
-It has fired at every cycle bottom on the record, and the bottom-side compression has been mild — the 2022 post-FTX trough at STH 0.94 / LTH 0.35 was the shallowest, but the regime fired cleanly.
-STH SOPR crossing 1.0 from below after extended weakness has historically marked cycle restarts.
+If you accumulate on a schedule, the Mutual-loss regime (STH < 1 and LTH < 1) is one of the highest-conviction tactical accumulation signals on the site.
+It has fired at every cycle bottom on record, and the bottom-side compression has been mild — even the shallowest, the 2022 post-FTX trough at STH 0.94 / LTH 0.35, fired cleanly.
+STH-SOPR crossing 1.0 from below after extended weakness has historically marked the restart.

 Frequently asked